Why AWJ? Why are so many families obsessed with cloth diapers lined with athletic wicking jersey?

-Modern cloth diapers feature a variety of different lining materials.
-Some of the most common are microseude, fleece and athletic wicking jersey.
-Each material comes with own pros and cons.
+Modern cloth diapers feature a variety of different interior lining materials.
+Some of the most common are microsuede, fleece and a soft jersey mesh often referred to as athletic wicking jersey.
+Each material comes with its own list of pros and cons.
 For example, some materials are stay dry, while others allow baby to feel wetness.

-Kinder pocket diapers feature an athletic wicking jersey (AWJ) lining.
+Here at Kinder Cloth Diaper Co, our modern pocket diapers feature an athletic wicking jersey (AWJ) lining between baby's bottom and the absorbency.
 This material is a sporty mesh, similar to the material that the outer layer of a basketball short is made from.
 Athletic Wicking Jersey or AWJ for short, is lightweight and breathable making for an ideal warm weather diaper lining.

-It's this same breathable quality that allows AWJ to feel cooler than most other popular diaper lining materials, like microsuede and fleece.
-Babies that are prone to heat rash in traditional cloth diapers may find relief in diapers lined with AWJ.
-Additionally, babies with sensitive skin may also prefer AWJ lined cloth diapers.
+It's this same breathable quality that makes athletic wicking jersey lined diapers ideal for babies with wetness sensitive that may be prone to more frequent diaper rashes.
+The AWJ allows baby to feel cooler than most other popular diaper lining materials, like microsuede and fleece.
+Babies that are prone to heat rash or wetness sensitivities may find relief in diapers lined with athletic wicking jersey.

-Due to the texture of the surface of AWJ, many find that it is easier to clean than other traditional diaper lining materials.
-Families love the "ploppable" nature of AWJ—even the most stubborn poops tend to release easier with a little spraying or swooshing from AWJ than its microseude counterpart.
+Due to the texture of the surface of the jersey mesh, many find that it is easier to clean than other popular diaper lining materials.
+Families love the "ploppable" nature of AWJ—even the most stubborn poops tend to release easier with a little spraying or swooshing from AWJ than its microsuede or fleece counterparts.
 This can also mean less stubborn staining and a better overall cloth diapering experience.